 University of Washington occupies a 639-acre campus on 15th Ave.
 N.E. between Portage Bay and N.E.
-45th St. With more than 44,000 students, UW is one of the country's largest single-campus schools.
+45th St. With more than 46,000 students, UW is one of the country's largest single-campus schools.
 In 1909 the university hosted the Alaska-Yukon-Pacific Exposition; its legacy is today's beautifully landscaped campus.
 The Rainier Vista promenade, centered on Drumheller Fountain, is aligned to provide a perspective of Mt.
 Rainier.

-The University of Washington Visitors Center is on the west side of Odegaard Undergraduate Library.
-Seventy-minute campus tours depart from Schmitz Hall, third floor Admissions Office lobby, at 1410 N.E.
-Campus Pkwy.
+The University of Washington Visitors Center is on the basement level of the Odegaard Undergraduate Library.
+Seventy-five-minute campus tours depart from the Admissions Welcome Center (room 106 in the Husky Union Building, 4001 E. Stevens Way N.E.).